 By the end of the trial, more than 80 percent of the children who received treatment (and not the placebo) were able to include peanuts in their diet.

-"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” said lead researcher professor Mimi Tang of the findings.
+"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” said Tang of the findings.
 “However it is important to point out that this treatment must be only be given under close medical supervision as we are giving peanut[s] to children who are allergic to peanut[s], and children did have allergic reactions.
 Nevertheless, the likelihood of success was high — if nine children were given probiotic and peanut therapy, seven would benefit."

 Tang added, "It appears that we have been able to modify the allergic response to peanut such that the immune system produces protective responses rather than a harmful response to the peanut protein."

-The Australian study's use of gradually introducing peanuts into a child's diet to ward off an allergic reaction is a process now recommended by the National Institute of Allergy and Infectious Diseases (NIAID), a center that is a part of the National Health Institute.
+The Australian team's use of gradually introducing peanuts into a child's diet to ward off an allergic reaction is a process now recommended by the National Institute of Allergy and Infectious Diseases (NIAID), a center that is a part of the National Health Institute.

 The panel recommended three guidelines based on a child's risk factor for developing peanut allergies.
 Those infants at the highest risk, meaning they're already showing signs of severe ezcema or allergy, should receive peanut-containing foods as early as 4 to 6 months of age in reduce their risk factor.
 Those with a medium risk should wait until 6 months to have peanut foods introduced at 6 months old.
 Infants who do not display any signs of an allergic reaction should eat as much peanut food as parents and doctors see fit.